antor44/livestream_video/README.md

 #### **Production Recommendations**

-1. **Design for short chunks:** Process audio in 8-10 second segments that terminate after completion for maximum scalability (10+ streams)
+1. **Design for short chunks:** Process audio in 8-10 second segments that terminate after completion for maximum scalability (10+ streams).
-2. **Stagger launches:** 5-second delays between instance starts prevent allocation race conditions
+2. **Stagger launches:** 5-second delays between instance starts prevent allocation race conditions.
-3. **Quantization:** Use `Q8_0` models to reduce memory footprint in both scenarios
+3. **Quantization:** Use quantized models (e.g., `Q8_0`).
+This drastically reduces VRAM consumption, allowing more instances to run safely entirely within physical memory, eliminating paging risks.
-4. **Monitor crashes, not just VRAM:** `nvidia-smi` may show only 13-14GB used when Segmentation Faults occur
+4. **Monitor crashes, not just VRAM:** `nvidia-smi` may show only 13-14GB used when Segmentation Faults occur.

 **Bottom Line:** Architecture matters more than raw VRAM.
 Short-lived processes enable **10+ concurrent streams**; continuous processing caps at **3-4 instances** on 16GB GPUs.
 For subtitle generation, a large delay or slower processing is acceptable since real-time performance is not required.